I have lived in Redfern for 10 years. Within this time the suburb has changed from a somewhat sleepy place to a thriving community.

 The colours and busyness, people and scenery, it’s beauty and sometimes it’s realness being an inner city suburb.

-This exhibition is in the development stages with a planned date in October 2019 to be set soon.
+This exhibition is in the development stages with a planned date to be set soon.

 ‘My recent exhibition ‘Reflection’ was a closer study into clouds and their formations.